nextgis/docs_data/source/order.rst

 You can select your area of interest in one of several ways:

-1. Brows the `catalog <https://data.nextgis.com/en/catalog/subdivisions/>`_.
+1. Browse the `catalog <https://data.nextgis.com/en/catalog/subdivisions/>`_.
 Select a region to view its boundaries and prices.

 2. Type the name of the region into the `search bar <https://data.nextgis.com/en/>`_ on the main page or `on the map <https://data.nextgis.com/en/region/custom/base>`_ of the custom area page.